Trigger warning: Trigger warning for graphic descriptions of abuse and sexual scenarios. Reader discretion is advised.

 These experiences speak for themselves and show just how commonplace manipulation and exploitation can be for porn performers (or “porn stars”)—whether it’s their first scene or they’re decades established in the industry.

 The prevalence of abuse in the porn industry has no place in a society that claims to stand against exploitation.
-These stories are just a few of the countless examples of how the porn industry perpetuates and profits from abuse and exploitation.
+These stories are just a few examples.
+They illustrate how the porn industry perpetuates and profits from abuse and exploitation.

 Click here to learn more about how the porn industry promotes sexual violence.